 - You tend to clearly see what others can do well, who would work together well and how teams can best achieve their outcomes.

 - When circumstances change, you quickly see the implications and can change plans accordingly.

-- Your naturally flexible organizational style can make it difficult for others to see the underlying system, structure and prioritization.
+- Your naturally flexible talent and organizational style can make it difficult for others to see the underlying system, structure and prioritization.

 - You make adjustment quickly based on the changing circumstances or information, and as such you can leave people behind.
 Remember the middle-school algebra directive: Show your work.

 - Your tendency to configure and reconfigure until it's right can leave others wondering if you are making changes simply for the sake of making changes.
 Help them understand the reason for reconfiguring.

 - Even though your intuition about configuring systems, spaces and people for maximum efficiency is often on target, remember to ask for input from others -- they may see things that you don't.

 To productively aim your Arranger CliftonStrengths theme at a particular goal, an individual must have: 1) good self-awareness about the theme's power, edge and vulnerabilities; 2) an understanding of how this theme finds expression in day-to-day thinking, feeling and behaving; and 3) the ability to regulate their Arranger to maximize the potential positive outcomes that can be achieved through intentionally applying a strengths-based approach.
 Coaches can help clients with strong Arranger talents by exploring some the following: